by Richard McPartland

 The event, established in 1994, is managed by the National Trust, and involves more than 5,000 events and some 40,000 volunteers who between them manage the opening of thousands of individual sites and welcome millions of visitors.

-To find out more visit the Heritage Open Days website.
-Listings will be published from mid-July.
+To find out more visit the Heritage Open Days website where you can browse listings.

 Find out more about the restoration of the Old Post Office.